LDAWG-a11y/a11yWebApp/src/guides/meeting-wcag-2-2.md

 ### Goodbye to 4.1.1 Parsing

-Ahh, 4.1.1 Parsing is due to be removed from 2.2, as the wording we have all followed was not what we were supposed to be doing, because those words, in the context they were written, were only understandable in their true context, by the folks that wrote them.
+Ahh, 4.1.1 Parsing is due to be removed from 2.2, as the wording many of us followed was not what we were supposed to be doing, because those words, in the context they were written, were only understandable in their true context, by the folks that wrote them.
 I'm not going into any detail here, as [Adrian Roselli does a fine job (as always) with his 411 on 4.1.1 article](https://adrianroselli.com/2022/12/the-411-on-4-1-1.html)

 In essence, the same failures are still failures, but not against the criterion we were lead to believe they were, by reading the actual guidelines.